 Going off to university can mean independence, socialising and hard work.
-To make the transition as smooth as possible we’ve put together tips on some of the main things to do to get prepared.
+To make the transition as smooth as possible, we’ve put together tips on some of the things you can do to get prepared.

 1. Build up some savings before you go